 Larger schools can often be set up to support specific groups within their student population (such as those requiring English as a Second Language targeted help).
 Overall, research is debatable over whether a smaller school size is correlated with a better academic setting.

 If you feel your child would learn better in a smaller setting, then you’ll need to look towards private school.
-If, however, you child works well in larger groups, public school may be the way to go.
+If, however, your child works well in larger groups, a public school may be the way to go.

 Quality of Teachers

 Teachers in public schools are state-certified, which means that they have gone through the training required by the state including student teaching and coursework.
 They are required to hold college degrees and to be licensed by the state.
 Additionally, as part of the No Child Left Behind (NCLB) Act, all public school teachers must demonstrate that they are “highly qualified.”
 This designation is achieved if teachers hold at least a bachelor’s degree in the subject area in which they teach and are state-certified, or if they do not hold a degree in their subject area they must demonstrate competency in their area of teaching through some other means, such as testing.
 Public schools cannot terminate the contracts of their teachers abruptly.
 After completing a probationary period, teachers are granted tenure by law.
 They cannot be dismissed without first going through a twelve-month rehabilitation period.
 This too can only be done after a public hearing in which charges of incompetence or misconduct must be proven.